smrg-lm/sc3/docs/source/glossary.rst

       wait time is subject to jitter, it depends on non deterministic processing time between calls and is affected by NTP adjustments.

+   quark
+      A SuperCollider extension library written in :term:`sclang`.

    root group
       The root group of a server's node tree.
 The id of the root node is always 1.